Image Captioning via Compact Bidirectional Architecture: Introduction

-In this work, we introduce a Compact Bidirectional Transformer model for image captioning~(dubbed as CBTIC) that can leverage bidirectional context implicitly and explicitly while the decoder can be executed parallelly.
-Specifically, it is implemented by tightly coupling the L2R and the R2L flows into a single compact model and optionally allowing interaction between the two flows~(as shown in Figure~\ref{fig:figure1}(d)).
-The parallelism of our decoder is obvious since it is composed of a single Transformer decoder.
-We claim our decoder can exploit bidirectional context explicitly since we optionally allow interaction between L2R and R2L flows and implicitly since one copy of shared parameters has the ability of supporting both L2R and R2L decoding.
-Let's take Figure~\ref{fig:figure1}(d) as an example.
-During training, each image is associated with two captions instead of one caption as in the conventional L2R captioning models.
+In this work, we introduce a Compact Bidirectional Transformer model for image captioning~(dubbed CBTrans) that can leverage bidirectional context implicitly and explicitly while the decoder can be executed in parallel.
+Unlike refinement-based models that rely on two sequentially executed networks, our model is termed compact because it integrates both L2R and R2L decoding flows into a single Transformer or LSTM network with shared parameters.
+This design not only preserves parameter efficiency but also enables parallel bidirectional decoding within a unified architecture, allowing the decoder to exploit future context without requiring a separate refinement stage.
+Specifically, it is implemented by tightly coupling the L2R and the R2L flows into a single compact model and optionally allowing explicit interaction between the two flows~(as shown in Fig.~\ref{fig:figure1}(d)).
+During training, each image is associated with two captions instead of a single caption as in conventional L2R captioning models.
 One caption is from left to right with a $\langle l2r \rangle$ prefix and the other one is from right to left with a $\langle r2l \rangle$ prefix.
-Inside the CBTIC model, the generation of a target word~(e.g., \textit{`walking'}) can not only depend on previous words in its own flow ~(e.g.,\textit{`a man in a hat is'},i.e., past context) but also optionally previous words in the other flow~(e.g.,\textit{`beach the on horse a with'}, i.e., future context).
+Inside the CBTrans model, the generation of a target word~(e.g., \textit{'walking'}) can not only depend on previous words in its own flow ~(e.g.,\textit{'a man in a hat is'},i.e., past context) but also optionally previous words in the other flow~(e.g.,\textit{'beach the on horse a with'}, i.e., future context).
 The joint loss is composed of both L2R and R2L losses and the model is end-to-end trainable.
-During inference, CBTIC model takes both $\langle l2r \rangle$ and $\langle r2l \rangle$ as the text input in the first step and optionally allows interaction between the two flows along the entire decoding process.
-Finally, the output caption of L2R `flow' and the one of R2L `flow' are ranked based on their probabilities and the larger one is chosen as the output~(i.e. sentence-level ensemble).
+During inference, CBTrans model takes both $\langle l2r \rangle$ and $\langle r2l \rangle$ as the text input in the first step and optionally allows interaction between the two flows along the entire decoding process.
+Finally, the output caption of L2R 'flow' and the one of R2L 'flow' are ranked based on their probabilities and the larger one is chosen as the output~(i.e. sentence-level ensemble).